symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 The `type` field must be a string, unique for each type of _Entity_ you access with an instance DynamoDB Entity Store.
 This value is used in a number of ways:

 * Written as an attribute whenever you `put` an object, unless you configure not to do so at the table level.
-The default attribute name is `_et` (for "Entity Type"), but this is also configurable.
+The default attribute name is `_et` (for "Entity Type"), but this is also configurable (see [previous chapter](Setup.md) for changing how and whether the entity type is automatically written to the table).
 * To filter results during query and scan operations (unless configured otherwise).
 * For logging, and error messages.

 ### `.pk()` and `.sk()`

 Each _Entity_ must implement two functions which are used to _generate_ Partition Key and Sort Key values.
+This occurs during many operations, including `put` and `get`.

 > If your table only has a Partition Key, and doesn't have a Sort Key, see the section _PK-only Entities_ below.

-Each of these functions takes an argument of type `TPKSource` or `TSKSource`, as defined earlier, and should return a string.
+Each of the `pk()` and `sk()` is passed an argument of type `TPKSource` or `TSKSource`, as defined earlier, and should return a string.

 Let's go back to our example of `Sheep` from earlier.
 Let's say we have a particular sheep object that is internally represented as follows: